reposense/RepoSense/docs/UserGuide.md

 1. **git `2.14`** or later on the command line.
  > Type `git --version` on your OS terminal and ensure that you have the correct version of **git**.

-## How to Generate Dashboard
+## How to Generate Report
 1. Download the latest executable Jar on our [release](https://github.com/reposense/RepoSense/releases/latest).
    * Alternatively, you can compile the executable Jar yourself by following our [build from source guide](Build.md).
 1. Execute it on the OS terminal. <br>
 Usage: `java -jar RepoSense.jar -config CSV_CONFIG_FILE_PATH [-output OUTPUT_DIRECTORY] [-since DD/MM/YYYY] [-until DD/MM/YYYY] [-formats FORMAT...]`
 1. The report will be generated in the designated OUTPUT_DIRECTORY, or current working directory otherwise.
-1. To visualize the report, open `index.html`.
-1. If the dashboard was not loaded automatically, upload the `archive.zip` (generated in the OUTPUT_DIRECTORY) manually to load the data.

-Sample usage:
+Sample usage to generate the report:
 ```
 $ java -jar RepoSense.jar -config CSV_path.csv -output output_path/ -since 01/10/2017 -until 01/11/2017 -formats java adoc js
 ```
 Argument List:
 - config : Mandatory.
 The path to the CSV config file.
 - output : Optional.
 The path to the dashboard generated.
 If not provided, it will be generated in the current directory.